stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 was very hateful to him; yet after all, were the blasphemous panels and inscriptions more than mere crudities perpetrated by the ignorant?

-  By the time of Suydam&rsquo;s wedding the kidnapping epidemic had become a popular newspaper scandal.
+  By the time of Suydam's wedding the kidnapping epidemic had become a popular newspaper scandal.
 Most of the victims were young children of the lowest classes, but the increasing number of disappearances had worked up a sentiment of the strongest fury.
 Journals clamoured for action from the police, and once more the Butler Street station sent its men over Red Hook for clues, discoveries, and criminals.
-Malone was glad to be on the trail again, and took pride in a raid on one of Suydam&rsquo;s Parker Place houses.
+Malone was glad to be on the trail again, and took pride in a raid on one of Suydam's Parker Place houses.
 There, indeed, no stolen child was found, despite the tales of screams and the red sash picked up in the areaway; but the paintings and rough inscriptions on the peeling walls of most of the rooms, and the primitive chemical laboratory in the attic, all helped to convince the detective that he was on the track of something tremendous.
-The paintings were appalling&mdash;hideous monsters of every shape and size, and parodies on human outlines which cannot be described.
+The paintings were appalling--hideous monsters of every shape and size, and parodies on human outlines which cannot be described.
 The writing was in red, and varied from Arabic to Greek, Roman, and Hebrew letters.
 Malone could not read much of it, but what he did decipher was portentous and cabbalistic enough.
 One frequently repeated motto was in a sort of Hebraised Hellenistic Greek, and suggested the most terrible daemon-evocations of the Alexandrian decadence:

-  &ldquo;HEL &bull; HELOYM &bull; SOTHER &bull; EMMANVEL &bull; SABAOTH &bull; AGLA &bull; TETRAGRAMMATON &bull; AGYROS &bull; OTHEOS &bull; ISCHYROS &bull; ATHANATOS &bull; IEHOVA &bull; VA &bull; ADONAI &bull; SADAY &bull; HOMOVSION &bull; MESSIAS &bull; ESCHEREHEYE.&rdquo;
+   "HEL &bull; HELOYM &bull; SOTHER &bull; EMMANVEL &bull; SABAOTH &bull; AGLA &bull; TETRAGRAMMATON &bull; AGYROS &bull; OTHEOS &bull; ISCHYROS &bull; ATHANATOS &bull; IEHOVA &bull; VA &bull; ADONAI &bull; SADAY &bull; HOMOVSION &bull; MESSIAS &bull; ESCHEREHEYE. "

 Circles and pentagrams loomed on every hand, and told indubitably of the strange beliefs and aspirations of those who dwelt so squalidly here.
-In the cellar, however, the strangest thing was found&mdash;a pile of genuine gold ingots covered carelessly with a piece of burlap, and bearing upon their shining surfaces the same weird hieroglyphics which also adorned the walls.
+In the cellar, however, the strangest thing was found--a pile of genuine gold ingots covered carelessly with a piece of burlap, and bearing upon their shining surfaces the same weird hieroglyphics which also adorned the walls.
 During the raid the police encountered only a passive resistance from the squinting Orientals that swarmed from every door.
-Finding nothing relevant, they had to leave all as it was; but the precinct captain wrote Suydam a note advising him to look closely to the character of his tenants and prot&eacute;g&eacute;s in view of the growing public clamour.
+Finding nothing relevant, they had to leave all as it was; but the precinct captain wrote Suydam a note advising him to look closely to the character of his tenants and protégés in view of the growing public clamour.

     V.